Skip to content

 Great!
 MariaDB is installed.

-Moodle is built with PHP, so you must install PHP and all the required modules on your WSL system.
-These tools allow Moodle to run correctly.
+Moodle is built using PHP, so installing PHP and all its required modules on your WSL system is essential.
+These tools are crucial for Moodle to run correctly and process its web pages and functions.

 Run this command to install PHP and all required modules: